Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 ▪ Going Concern Concept

-Going concern concept is based on the assumption that business entity will be working in the foreseen future and will not be ceasing its operations or sell its assets shortly.
+The going concern concept is based on the assumption that the business entity will be working in the foreseen future and will not be ceasing its operations or selling its assets shortly.

 ▪ Periodicity Concept

-The periodicity concept means that financial transactions of a business entity are summarised, divided and reported periodically such as annually, semi-annually, quarterly and monthly.
+The periodicity concept means that the financial transactions of a business entity are summarised, divided and reported periodically, such as annually, semi-annually, quarterly and monthly.

 5. Explain the following fundamental accounting concepts: